Army Cross 1813/14: Awards

-On 18 October 1814, Field Marshal Karl Philipp, Prince of Schwarzenberg as commander-in-chief of the allied troops, was awarded the Grand Army Cross made of gold for 1813/14 by the Emperor.
-This honour is distinctively worn around the neck and can be seen in most Portraits of Karl Philip, Prince of Schwarzenberg.
+On 18 October 1814, Field Marshal Karl Philipp, Prince of Schwarzenberg as commander-in-chief of the allied troops, was awarded the Grand Army Cross made of gold for the wars' of 1813–14 by the Emperor.
+This honour is distinctively worn around the neck and can be seen in most portraits of Karl Philip, Prince of Schwarzenberg.

 In total, the award was presented about 100,000 times.